hrisav/stock-price-prediction/README.md

 About Project
 -

-This was done as a part of Capstone Project for Praxis Business School.
+This was done as a part of end semester Capstone Project for Praxis Business School.
 Project members include: Hrisav Bhowmick, Ananda Chatterjee, Avinash Kr Yadav, Sankalpa Saha, Vineet Kumar.
 The project was done under the guidance of Prof Jaydip Sen.